curious-containers/curious-containers.github.io/_docs/4020-cc-agency-advanced-configuration.md

 ---

-# GPU Nodes
+# GPU Blacklist

-If Nvidia GPUs are available on a node, they can be configured as follows.
+Starting with version 8.1.0, CC-Agency will automatically detect available Nvidia GPUs.
+You can exclude certain GPUs from being used by CC-Agency by defining a blacklist.

 ```yaml
 controller: